ozziexsh/plug_db_session/README.md

 The following dependencies are recommended for using this package.
 Technically these are configurable (see [Customization](#customization) below) but for the purpose of the installation steps we will assume you are using the recommended ones.

+`cloak` and `cloak_ecto` are used for encrypting the cookie as well as encrypting the session in the database. `jason` is used for turning our map of session data into a string before encrypting and inserting into the database.

 ```elixir
 def deps do
   [